What are the chances of a false-negative pregnancy test?

 Is it possible to be pregnant and have a negative pregnancy test?

-Getting a negative result doesn’t necessarily mean you are not pregnant; it just means that there wasn’t enough HCG in your urine to detect it at the point of testing.
+Getting a negative result doesn’t necessarily mean you are not pregnant; it just means that there wasn’t enough of the HCG hormone in your urine to detect it at the point of testing.
 It’s often a good idea to wait a couple of days and try again.

 On average, it takes between 7–12 days after implantation for HCG to be detectable in your urine.
 Generally speaking, a positive pregnancy test will be fairly accurate, but it’s always a good idea to follow up with your GP to confirm the results.